MUSAWA Demands Cancellation of the Procedures for the Hiring of Prosecutors' Assistants

 - The results of the written exam were not published so each competitor can know his/her result and proceeding to the oral interview stage was without fulfilling the requirements by any of the competitors where it was announced that none had passed the written exam nor was there a written memo to indicate the agreement of Public Prosecution and PBA regarding the procedures to be applied in respond to such results.
 Although we believe that failing the written exam requires declaring a new recruitment competition, we reiterate that we were not duly informed with the proceedings, dates, the places where the oral interviews will be held or the adopted standards for selecting the invited candidates and we did not receive any memo that indicates what procedures are adopted by the Public Prosecution and the PBA, which banned us from participating in our monitoring role.

-- MUSAWA declared what have been mentioned so far in this statement, through a radio with “24 FM Radio Station” that hosted the Director General of the organization.
+- MUSAWA declared what has been mentioned so far in this statement, through a radio with “24 FM Radio Station” that hosted the Director General of the organization.

 - We remind with the adopted international legal principle, which states that suspicious and not conviction disqualifies for public prosecution or judiciary posts.
 It means that anyone suspected should be excluded from occupying public posts with no need for judiciary confirming of the suspicious.
 Neglecting this principle represents an indicator of the absence of transparency and integrity, and thus, it requires accounting.